 The Maestro Foundation has established distinct programs, awarded scholarships, and provided assistance for local music programs in support of classical musicians.
 In 2000, the Instrument Lending Program began acquiring professional quality bows and instruments to help young musicians pursue their career goals.
 The Instrument Endowment Fund was created to facilitate these acquisitions.

 In 2003, music teachers Peter Park and John Redfield started an elementary string orchestra in the Santa Monica-Malibu public school district funded by Maestro.
 The Elemental Strings Program was created to encourage students to continue their studies in music through middle school, high school and beyond.
-By 2010, Elemental Strings experienced significant growth, become a proud partner of the school district, and acquired its own non-profit 501(c)(3) status.
+By 2010, Elemental Strings experienced significant growth, became a proud partner of the school district, and acquired its own non-profit 501(c)(3) status.
 Now under the careful guidance of Dr. Josephine Liu Moerschel, Executive and Artistic Director, programming has expanded from the original elementary string orchestra program to include a middle school full orchestra program, band, choir, and guitar ensembles.
 This diversification led to a name change in 2016.
 Elemental Music has served over 1,000 students since its inception and continues to be a treasured and vital part of the community.

 In 2004, the Maestro Foundation launched the Maestro Chamber Music Academy (MCMA), a program providing unique chamber music mentoring to promising young musicians.
 Musical traditions passed from one generation to the next as participants studied and performed chamber music alongside prominent professionals.
 MCMA mentors included violinists Arnold Steinhardt and Ani Kavafian, pianists Ralf Gothóni and Ricardo Castro, the Ysaÿe Quartet and many others.